publisha/publisha.github.io/_papers/eEditing4multi-channelpublishing.md

 ## Introduction

 The are are now several systems available that make use of web browsers (Google Chrome, Safari etc) to provide editing capability.
 Maybe we have become used to  tools that provide wysiwyg text inputting for blogging platforms such as blogger.com or wordpress.
 I will explore in this article editing systems where the content is actually stored (much like blogging content) on a remote server.

-Authors use word processors to write text.
-This is a truism.
+### Authors use word processors to write text

 Although there are many word processing programs on the market, Microsoft Word is the most common and although the format is propriety, files can be converted and edited with other tools.
 LibreOffice Office is a good alternative to Word and for Apple users there is Pages that can open Word files and export back to the Word format.

 Entering and editing text in a web browser will rely on a friendly interface that provides a limited set of options for structure and style and these may be based on a browser plugin or use a `Markdown` toolset.